 Our History

 Fr.
-Bokenkotter recruited volunteers, and with just $700 he began serving meals in a building on Main Street.
-The Over-the-Rhine kitchen moved several times before settling, in 2003, into its current location at 1620 Vine Street.
-The Walnut Hills Kitchen is housed in the Geiger House, a property named for Tom Geiger, who helped open the original Over-the-Rhine Kitchen.
+Bokenkotter recruited volunteers and, with just $700, began serving meals in a building on Main Street.
+The Over-the-Rhine kitchen moved several times before settling, in 2003, into its location at 1620 Vine Street.
+The Walnut Hills Kitchen was housed in the Geiger House, a property named for Tom Geiger, who helped open the original Over-the-Rhine Kitchen. and has served neighbors in Walnut Hills for 38 years.

 Fr.
 Bokenkotter taught that people experience poverty for many reasons.
 While we seek larger answers, we can act to alleviate hunger.
 This reflection continues to inspire the work of Queen City Kitchen today.